 Working as Bruiser Bedlam in Smoky Mountain Wrestling

-Jim Cornette claims that Ion Croitoru, now going as Bruiser Bedlam, never moved to the area.
-Instead, he drove down from Canada every weekend in an open jeep in the winter without wearing a shirt!
+Jim Cornette claims that Ion Croitoru, now going by Bruiser Bedlam, never moved to the area.
+Instead, he drove down from Canada every weekend in an open jeep in the dead of winter without a shirt!

 Bruiser Bedlam and His Involvement in Criminal Activities

 Jim Cornette recounts conversations he had with Ion Croitoru while in Smoky Mountain Wrestling, indicating that Croitoru was involved in criminal activities throughout his adult life and even before entering wrestling.

 Referee Brian Hildebrand (Mark Curtis) witnessed the exchange of words.

 "We mentioned the tattoo he had across his giant stomach that read: True to the Crew.
 He explained that when he was in jail, the people he associated with decided that they would get that tattoo.
 He said, ‘You don’t want to get out of jail and find out one of the guys hadn’t kept their word.’"